-That’s something we’re totally okay with over here.
 The star ingredient of this soup is going to stay butternut squash.
-It’s naturally sweet but still carries earthy squash flavor.
-If we’re going to enjoy butternut squash soup, let’s just take the extra step, sub out for plant based ingredients and enjoy Creamy Vegan Butternut Squash Soup.
+It's naturally sweet but still carries earthy squash flavor.
+If we're going to enjoy butternut squash soup, let's just take the extra step, sub out for plant based ingredients.
+Why not, right?

-Leeks are another silent star in this Creamy Vegan Butternut Squash soup.
-I like to think of leeks as little silent soup ninjas.
+Leeks are another silent star in making vegan butternut squash soup, they're like little silent soup ninjas.
 Transporting powerful flavor in those layers.
 Leeks will add very mild onion flavor and possess a natural sweetness that pairs perfectly with the butternut squash

 Fresh thyme is the herb of choice to add a pop.
 Fragrant and bright, thyme will lift up your soup.
 But of all the herbs, I have a confession to make.

 I'm in love with sage.

 Particularly during fall.
 It's just so...sigh...so different.
 Slightly sweet, with a subtle woody flavor.
 It's pungent and unique, and when combined with a thick cashew creme it's the perfect topping for this soup.

 Creme?
 Cashews?
 Don't sweat it.
 It's really not as fancy as it sounds.
 Granted, you definitely don't have to share that information with whoever is on the receiving end of this soup goodness.

 Soften the cashews for 2 to 4 hours by soaking them in water, using less liquid than we did for the soup.
 Blend well with fresh sage.
 Bam.
 Done-ski.